9 Tips for Working As A Nurse While Pregnant

 Pregnant nurses need their sleep!

-Here is a sleep secret that got my through 12 hour shifts during my pregnancy.
-I would go down to the hospital meditation room during my lunch break, find a comfortable chair and literally pass out for 45 minutes.
+Here is a sleep secret that got me through 12-hour shifts during my pregnancy.
+I would go down to the hospital meditation room during my lunch break, find a comfortable chair and literally pass out for 30 minutes.
 I set my phone alarm to make sure I was back to work on time.
-When it when it went off I was so deep in REM sleep that sometimes I didn’t even know where I was when I woke up.
+When it went off, I was so deep in REM sleep that sometimes I didn’t even know where I was when I woke up.
+I was that tired.

-The only way you are going to have the energy to make it through your pregnancy while working 12 hour shifts is to make sure you get as much sleep as you possibly can every night.
-8 hours would be ideal.
+The only way you are going to have the energy to make it through your pregnancy while working 12-hour shifts is to make sure you get as much sleep as you possibly can every night- and during the day if needed.
+Utilize every lunch break you have at work to take mini power naps like I did!

 women practicing yoga

-Prenatal yoga can help pregnant nurses deal with stress throughout their pregnancies.
+Prenatal yoga may help pregnant nurses deal with stress throughout their pregnancies.

-It seams counter intuitive, but exercising while pregnant will actually give you more energy to get through a 12 hour shift.
-In addition, exercise during pregnancy prevents gestational diabetes and hypertension.
+It seems counterintuitive, but exercising while pregnant may actually give you more energy to get through a 12-hour shift.
+In addition, exercise during pregnancy can help prevent gestational diabetes and hypertension.

 (It is important to talk to your doctor about starting any exercise routine during pregnancy.
-There are rare circumstances when your doctor may not want you to exercise while pregnant.)
+There are some circumstances your doctor may advise you not to exercise while pregnant.)

-Non-impact exercises for pregnant nurses include:
+Non-impact exercises for pregnant nurses may include:

 • Walking